neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 # Output Mode

 !!! info
-    Before reading this article, you should be familiar with [watermarks]() and [triggers]().
+    Before reading this article, you should be familiar with [watermarks](), [triggers](../stream_options/triggers.md), [stateful operators](../stateful/aggregation.md), and [stateless operators](../stateless/projection_selection.md).

 A Structured Streaming query's output mode configures what records the query's operators emit during each trigger.
 For example, operators could emit the records that changed since the last trigger, or the rows that will never change in _future_ triggers.

-This distinction is important for [stateful operators](), since a particular row produced by a stateful operator may change from trigger to trigger.
-For example, as a streaming aggregation operator recevies more rows for a particular window, that window's aggregation value (like the minimum, maximum, or sum) may change across triggers.
-Output mode configures whether the streaming aggregation operator should emit the latest result at the end of each trigger, or just emit the result once, when the watermark determines that the particular window's aggregation value will never change again.
+This distinction is important for stateful operators (such as aggregation or deduplication), since a particular row produced by a stateful operator may change from trigger to trigger.
+For example, as a streaming aggregation operator recevies more rows for a particular event-time window, that window's aggregation value (such as counts or averages) may change across triggers.

+Output mode configures whether the stateful operators operator should emit the latest result at the end of each trigger, or just emit the result once, when the watermark determines that the particular window's value will never change again.
+If the output mode is configured to emit interim results at the end of each trigger, the operator updates these interim results with each subsequent trigger until the watermark determines that the particular window's value will never change again.

-For [stateless operators](), this distinction does not affect the behavior of the operator.
+For stateless operators, this distinction does not affect the behavior of the operator.
 The records a stateless operator emits during a trigger are _only_ the source records processed during that trigger: unlike stateful operators, results do not change as more triggers execute.

 ## Available output modes